FaisalHammad1999/futureproofwiki/Intro-to-Python.md

     return shape_volume, shape_area
 ```

 We can also store these in a variable but need to match the number of variables we are creating to the number returned by the function.
-The below would cause an error:
+The below is not best practice:

 ```python
 volume = shape_measurements(4, 5, 6)